llogaricasas/EasyBackEndPHP/README.md

 # EasyBackEndPHP

 <p>Customized Object Oriented PHP library built for Back-End development purposes.
-SQL Queries, XSLT transformations, FTP Connections and Image Size modifications can be performed using this Library.</p>
+SQL Queries, FTP Connections and Image Size modifications can be performed using this Library.</p>

 <h2>Documentation</h2>